Sivakasi riots of 1899: Riots

 At the end of 1895, the Nadars of Sivakasi submitted a petition to the President of the Devasthanam so that a Nadar can get a footing in the management of a local Siva temple.
 The petition was declined by the committee.
 In the following years, a series of confrontations brought the Nadars against almost all the communities of Sivakasi.
 On 26 April 1899, a riot broke out in Sivakasi and the Maravar portion of the town was left almost completely destroyed.
 This event served as a precursor to the infamous Sivakasi riots.
 On 6 June 1899, a group of 5,000 Maravars gathered into a mob from all parts of the surrounding villages and towns.
 During the night before the attack, the Nadars felled trees onto the roads which led to the town and constructed barricades leaving a few places open to draw the attackers together.
 The Maravars were opposed by about 1500 Nadars.
 The attack lasted for nearly two hours.
 The Maravars were sent into retreat, carrying their dead in the dozen carts brought to haul away the loot.
 Eight hundred and eighty-six Nadar houses were burnt.
 A total of 21 people were known dead.
 The Maravar retaliated by attacking the Nadars scattered around Sivakasi leaving 3 Nadars dead.
-Eventually, the riots came to an end after the intervention of the military in mid-July 1899.
+Eventually, the riots came to an end after the intervention of the British military in mid-July 1899.